oolmos98/oolmos98/README.md

 - 👋 Hi, I’m @oolmos98
-- 👀 I’m interested in Software Engineering.
+- - 👋 The name is Omar Olmos
+- 👀 I am a Software Engineer with a current emphasis in Mobile development.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Flutter.
 - 📫 How to reach me oolmos98@gmail.com

 <!---